adarsh98261/Conditional_GAN/README.md

 ## Objective

 The objective of this project is to design and implement a system capable of generating realistic images from sketches utilizing a Conditional Generative Adversarial Network (CGAN).
 The system will take a sketch as input along with a corresponding label and produce high-quality images that accurately represent the characteristics associated with the provided label.
+This project aims to utilize the ISIC 2016 dataset for segmenting skin disease contours and generating images using Generative Adversarial Networks (GANs).

+## Prerequisites:

+- Python 3.x
+- PyTorch
+- OpenCV
+- ISIC 2016 dataset
+- CUDA (optional, for GPU acceleration)

 ## Key Components